junegunn/vim-easy-align/README.md

 ### "Okay.
 So should I switch?"

 Maybe, but I can't really say.
-I have no ambition to make vim-easy-align superior at every use case.
+I have no ambition to make vim-easy-align an absolute superior to the others.
 For some cases, vim-easy-align works better than the others, but for some other cases, Tabular or Align.vim might be a better choice.

 So try it yourself and see if it works for you!

 Author